KenPainter/GenLogic/docs/building-database/20-what-genlogic-does.md

 as its own, and rewrites a new set of triggers.

-GenLogic uses BEFORE triggers for actions that _pull_ from a parent table, and for actions that generate values within a row.
+GenLogic uses BEFORE triggers for actions that _pull_ from a parent table, auto-create parent rows, and for actions that generate values within a row.
 GenLogic writes a single BEFORE trigger for each table on each of INSERT, UPDATE and DELETE.

 GenLogic uses AFTER triggers for actions that _push_ to other tables (SYNC, aggregrations, spread).
 GenLogic writes